— Researched and reviewed by Dr. Sandip Roy.

 - The study participants also reported that the messages from their family of origin had influenced their own experiences in romantic relationships.

 People who believe in “love at first sight” may be more likely to experience intense feelings of love early on in a relationship, while those who believe that love takes time may be more likely to take a slower approach to love.

 Overall, the science of love is complex and multifaceted, with both neurochemistry and psychology playing important roles in our experiences of love.

-As Helen Fisher, a biological anthropologist, said this about the brain in love,
+Helen Fisher, a biological anthropologist, said this about the brain in love,

 “Romantic love is one of the most addictive substances on Earth.
 It’s a natural stimulant.
 It has all the rewards of cocaine with none of the bad side effects.”